Due diligence reporting tool

 No, this is not an option on the platform.

-Yes, but these are subject to dealing costs and note that minimum trade sizes can have an impact upon rebalancing.
+Yes, but these are subject to dealing costs.
+Please note that minimum trade sizes can have an impact upon rebalancing.

 Do you provide any investment analysis tools?